Rich and creamy vegan salted caramel ice cream topped with a gorgeous caramel sauce. The perfect contrast between salty and sweet.

 - When you’re ready to make the ice cream the next day, pour out the mixture into your ice cream maker and churn according to manufacturers instructions, it will usually take between 20 and 40 minutes to reach soft serve consistency.

-- As soon as it has reached soft serve consistency, move it into a loaf pan, smooth it down with the back of a spoon, cover with some tinfoil and place into the freezer to set for 4-6 hours until solid.
+- As soon as it has reached soft serve consistency, move it into a loaf pan, smooth it down with the back of a spoon, cover with foil and place into the freezer to set for 4-6 hours until solid.

 - Let the mixture boil for about a minute and then remove from the heat and stir in the salt.